-A very iconic place to visit in Maui is the beautiful Iao Valley State Monument – one of the most notable state parks on the island.
+A very iconic place to visit on Maui is the beautiful Iao Valley State Monument, one of the most notable state parks on the island.
+This guide will dive into how to visit, why you should, and more!

 If you’re traveling to Maui last minute, you want to ensure you have lodging/tours ahead of time!
 Below are some of our top picks on the island!

-Places to stay on the South Shore (Kihei/Wailea/Makena):
+🛌 Places to stay in South Maui (Kihei/Wailea/Makena):

-- Four Seasons Resort Maui at Wailea (ultimate luxury experience!)
+- Four Seasons Resort Wailea (ultimate luxury- White Lotus filming location!)

 - Mana Kai Maui

-- Grand Wailea Resort Hotel & Spa (Waldorf Astoria Resort)
+- Grand Wailea Resort Hotel & Spa (amazing pool area!)

-Places to stay on the West Side (Lahaina/Kaanapali/Kapalua):
+🛌 Places to stay in West Maui (Lahaina/Kaanapali/Kapalua):

 If you have any questions or tips, please leave them in the comments below!
 Thanks!